 Because symptoms are often not recognized, pancreatic cancer is typically too advanced to eradicate once it is diagnosed.
 Symptoms can include weight loss, jaundice, nausea, vomiting, back pain and abdominal pain, all of which also can be attributed to other illnesses.

 Surgery to remove the tumor is the best treatment for pancreatic cancer, if the cancer is diagnosed early enough.
 After surgery, patients typically receive chemotherapy, radiation or both.
 If the tumor cannot be removed with surgery, physicians may try chemotherapy, radiation or a combination of therapies in hopes of killing the cancer cells or slowing heir growth.

 November is Pancreatic Cancer Awareness Month.
 Patients and advocates recently got some good news.
-In September, The U.S. House of Representatives passed the Recalcitrant Cancer Research Act.
+In September, 2012, the U.S. House of Representatives passed the Recalcitrant Cancer Research Act.
 The legislation would, among other measures, require the National Cancer Institute to create a long-term plan to speed progress and improve outcomes for cancers that are especially deadly, such as pancreatic and lung cancer.